parse-community/parse-server-fs-adapter/README.md

 ```

 ### Rotating to a new fileKey
 Periodically you may want to rotate your fileKey for security reasons.
-When this is the case.
-Initialize the file adapter with the new key and do the following in your `index.js`:
+When this is the case, you can start up a development parse-server that has the same configuration as your production server.
+In the development server, initialize the file adapter with the new key and do the following in your `index.js`:

 #### Files were previously unencrypted and you want to encrypt
 ```javascript